ddnexus/irt/README.markdown

 the ~/.irtrc file (create it if you don't have one) indicating the command format for your IDE, in order to open a file at a certain line.

-These are exaples of a few setups for different IDEs:
+These are examples of a few setups for different IDEs:

     # RubyMine
     IRT.edit_command_format = %(mine --line %2$s %1$s)